dssg/triage/example/config/README.md

 ### Prediction
 How predictions are computed for train and test matrices?
-This is used only for *stored* predcitions and only affect postmodeling analysis (not model scoring), so if user is stroing predictions, this will not affect anything.
+This is used only for *stored* predcitions and only affect postmodeling analysis (not model scoring), so if you are not stroing predictions, this will not affect anything.

 - `prediction`: Rank tiebreaking - In the predictions.rank_abs and rank_pct columns, ties in the score are broken either at random or based on the `worst` or `best` options. `worst` is the default.